Liu Binbin

-Liu Binbin (刘彬彬 (劉彬彬, Liú Bīnbīn); born 16 June 1993) is a Chinese professional footballer who currently plays as a right-footed left winger for Chinese Super League club Shandong Taishan and the China national team.
+Liu Binbin (刘彬彬 (劉彬彬, Liú Bīnbīn); born 16 June 1993) is a Chinese professional footballer who currently plays as a right-footed left winger for Chinese Super League club Wuhan Three Towns, on loan from Shandong Taishan and the China national team.

 Club career

 Liu Binbin started his football career when he joined Shandong Luneng's (now known as Shandong Taishan) youth academy in 2005 and was described as a potentially hot prospect for the future.
 He was loaned out to Ligue 2 club FC Metz along with Xie Pengfei for youth training in 2010.
 During the 2011 season, Liu returned to Shandong and was then sent out to China League Two side Shandong Youth.
 He scored his first goal for Shandong Youth on 3 July 2011 in a 4-0 win against Qinghai Youth.
 Liu was then promoted to the club's first team by Henk ten Cate during the 2012 season.
 He made his debut for the club on 10 March 2012 in a 2-1 loss against Guizhou Renhe.

 The following season he would score his first goal for the club on 17 August 2013, in a league game against Liaoning Whowin in a 2-1 victory.
 He would go on to establish himself a vital member in the teams and would aid the club by winning the 2014 Chinese FA Cup with them.
 A consistent regular within the team, he would gain his second Chinese FA Cup by winning the 2020 Chinese FA Cup against Jiangsu Suning F.C. in a 2-0 victory.
 This would be followed by his first league title with the club when he was part of the team that won the 2021 Chinese Super League title.
 Another Chinese FA Cup would be followed up by him winning the 2022 Chinese FA Cup with them.